Founder & CEO

 Southern Press was formed in 1954, when the printing operations of the American Printing and Office Equipment Company were purchased.
 The combined talents of these men led to rapid growth of the company.
-It was one of the first printers in the Southeast to utilize offset presses.
+It was one of the first printers in the Southeast to utilize sheet fed and web offset presses.
 The company gained prominence when it purchased assets of the Burke Company in 1959 and hired Edward Burke and many of his employees. .

 Wanzie Collins joined Southern Press in 1961, where he worked in ad layout and composition.
 In 1968, Burke requested that Wanzie be assigned as his full time assistant.
 He was thinking of retiring and was preparing Wanzie to assume his sales position and accounts.

 Time proved that Edward Burke had given Wanzie quite an opportunity.
 Burke’s accounts would later provide the foundation for him to become business owner.
 In 1973, he purchased a small, 4-man printing company and named it OmniPress.
 “Omni” is a Latin prefix meaning “covering all.”
 Customers were loyal and the company prospered.
 In 1979, he was able to purchase Southern Press.
 That acquisition included a heat set web publication press.
 By 1985, the name had evolved to Panaprint, Inc.